callstack/react-native-builder-bob/README.md

 Enable generating type definitions with `tsc` if your source code is written in [TypeScript](http://www.typescriptlang.org/).

 By default, it'll use the `tsconfig.json` file in your project root.
 If you want to use a different config, you can specify it using the `project` option.
+Furthermore, the tsc binary will be resolved to ./node_modules/.bin/tsc.
+Use the `tsc` option to specify a different path.

 Example: